afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 Note that the `SER` (serial input) pin of the last shift register in the chain may hold another switch.
 If you have $S$ shift registers, $N$ bits each, you can have up to $(N*S)+1$ switches.

+### GPIO expanders

+A GPIO expander is just a chip that will add a bunch of GPIO pins to the system, while offering a serial interface to the DevKit board in order to work with them.
+For example, the widely available [MCP23017/MCP23S17](https://ww1.microchip.com/downloads/en/devicedoc/20001952c.pdf) expander adds 16 GPIO pins each.
+You can wire up to eight of them, thus adding up to 128 GPIO pins.
+Note that those extra GPIO pins could work with rotary encoders too (for rotation events, I mean).
+The *MCP23017* requires just 2 pins for the *I2C* interface, no matter how many chips you need.

+This project does not support GPIO expanders right now.

 ## Summary of input hardware

 |      Circuitry       |        Required pins         | Number of switches |              Best suited for              |                     Advantages                     | Disadvantages                    | Supported by this project |